 I have heard people referring to it as OCI Card Visa, OCI stamp on passport, etc, but it’s not a visa.
 It’s definitely not a stamp on your passport.

 It’s more like a booklet similar to a passport, only without so many pages.
 From time to time, people call it an OCI card.
 I do that as well.

 What are the OCI Card Benefits?

-There are a lot of benefits of OCI card.
+There are a lot of benefits of OCI cards.
 Here are some common questions that people ask about OCI rights.

 Can OCI Work in India?

 Yes, they can.
-As an OCI holder, you can work in the private sector easily, while there are some limitations to working in Government jobs and the Military.
+As an OCI holder, you can easily work in the private sector, while there are some limitations to working in Government jobs and the Military.

 You can work as long as you want, in any capacity, hold multiple jobs- basically anything that applies to an Indian citizen.
 You wouldn’t need a work visa.